-6. At the end of each business day, a negative balance on a counterparty's settlement account with its home NCB after finalisation of the end-of-day control procedures shall automatically be considered as a request for recourse to the marginal lending facility.
+6. At the end of each business day, a negative balance on a counterparty's settlement account with its home NCB after finalisation of the end-of-day control procedures shall automatically be considered as a request for recourse ('automatic request') to the marginal lending facility.
 In order to meet the requirement in Article 18(4), counterparties shall have pre-deposited sufficient eligible assets as collateral for the transaction with the home NCB prior to such an automatic request arising.
 Failure to comply with this access condition shall be subject to sanctions in accordance with Articles 154 to 157.
+If an automatic request in the case of a counterparty whose access to Eurosystem monetary policy operations has been limited pursuant to Article 158 results in that counterparty exceeding the defined limit, sanctions in accordance with Articles 154 to 157 shall be applicable in respect of the amount by which the limit is exceeded.